 Research

-Sport is a popular and engaging context for young people.
-Back in 2015, we set out to answer the question of whether sports could be used to teach young people about mental health and help them enhance their wellbeing.
-Young players, coaches, parents and team managers were all consulted about the types of mental health programs that would suit their needs.
-These findings are now published and you can access summaries below.
+Sport is a popular and engaging context for young men.
+Back in 2015, we set out to answer the question of whether sports could be used to teach young men about mental health and help them enhance their wellbeing.

 MENTAL HEALTH LITERACY & RESILIENCE

-The Ahead of the Game program increases depression literacy, anxiety literacy, intentions to seek help from formal sources, confidence to seek mental health information, resilience, and wellbeing.
+The Movember Ahead of the Game program was found to increase depression literacy, anxiety literacy, intentions to seek help from formal sources, confidence to seek mental health information, resilience, and wellbeing.
+It helps equips young men who participate in organized sports with the knowledge, intentions, confidence, and psychosocial resources necessary to promote mental health.
+It also supports them to better identify and respond to mental health problems.

 YOUNG PLAYERS & MENTAL HEALTH